PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Introduction

 \section{Introduction}

-Visual parsing is a fundamental research in computer vision, encompassing a wide range of tasks such as action recognition, object detection, and HOI detection \cite{yu2022mm}.
-It plays a pivotal role in real-world applications including surveillance, autonomous driving, and industrial inspection.
+Visual parsing is a fundamental research area in multimedia, encompassing a wide range of tasks such as action recognition, object detection, and HOI detection \cite{yu2022mm}.
+It plays a pivotal role in real-world applications, including surveillance, autonomous driving, and industrial inspection.
 In recent years, the field has achieved remarkable progress, driven by advances in deep learning and the availability of large-scale annotated datasets \cite{zhou2025perceptual}.
-However, this data-centric paradigm also exposes a strong reliance on high-quality, diverse annotations.
-Although existing datasets are large in scale, they remain fall short in supporting multi-task collaborative modeling and rich semantic understanding \cite{li2024finerehab}.
-Specifically, they are often tailored to single-task learning or provide only coarse-grained labels, lacking the structured, fine-grained annotations needed to jointly model actions, objects, and interactions \cite{kim2025visual}.
-Furthermore, most datasets are predominantly built around daily scenarios such as households \cite{tang2019coin}, streets \cite{liu2024trafficmot}, and kitchens \cite{lee2024error}, while neglecting cognitively demanding domains like education.
-As a result, many baseline models tend to prioritize static appearance cues or short-term visual patterns, falling short in modeling the causal relationships, temporal dependencies, and physical constraints that are intrinsic to complex procedural tasks \cite{wu2024sportshhi}.
-These limitations hinder the development of models capable of deeper, human-like understanding.
+However, this data-centric paradigm also exposes a strong reliance on high-quality and diverse annotations.
+Although existing datasets are large in scale, they remain short in supporting multi-task collaborative modeling and rich semantic understanding \cite{li2024finerehab}.
+Specifically, they are often tailored to single-task learning or provide only coarse-grained labels, lacking the structured and detailed annotations needed to jointly model actions, objects, and interactions \cite{kim2025visual}.
+Furthermore, most datasets are predominantly built around common scenarios, such as households \cite{tang2019coin}, streets \cite{liu2024trafficmot}, and kitchens \cite{lee2024error}, while neglecting cognitively demanding domains like education.
+As a result, many baseline models tend to prioritize static appearance cues or short-term visual patterns, falling short in modeling more explicit causal relationships, long-term temporal dependencies, and strict physical constraints that are characteristic of complex procedural tasks \cite{wu2024sportshhi}.
+These limitations hinder the development of models capable of deeper and human-like understanding.